Frequency domain approach for the stability analysis of a fast hyperbolic PDE coupled with a slow ODE: MAIN RESULT

-We are now able to state the main result of this article. \begin{teo} Suppose that \eqref{ros} and \eqref{bls} are exponentially stable.
-Then there exists $\varepsilon_\ast > 0$ such that \eqref{transport-ode} is exponentially stable for every $\varepsilon \in (0, \varepsilon_\ast]$. \end{teo} The proof of Theorem~\ref{full_stab} relies on the spectral characterizations of exponential stability from Propositions~\ref{prop:stab_bls} and \ref{prop:stab_full}.
+The proof of Theorem~\ref{full_stab} relies on the spectral characterizations of exponential stability from Propositions~\ref{prop:stab_bls} and \ref{prop:stab_full}.
 The first step is to provide a suitable rewriting of the characteristic function $\Delta_\full$.
 For that purpose, we define, for each $s\in \mathbb{C}$ and $\varepsilon >0$ such that $\Delta_\bls(\varepsilon s) \neq 0$,

 We now remark that, for such $s$ and $\varepsilon$, we have

 Taking the determinant of the above identity, we deduce that